Advantages of ISO Certification

 Common Misconceptions About ISO Certification

-Reality: The standard requires operational control and objective evidence.
+Reality: ISO requires operational control and objective evidence.

 Misconception: Certification guarantees quality.